Mount McLoughlin: Geology

 Little was known about Mount McLoughlin's geology until the 1970s.
-Much of what is known today comes from LeRoy Maynard of the Center for Volcanology at the University of Oregon.
+Much of what is known today comes from LeRoy Maynard of the center for Volcanology at the University of Oregon.
 His work established that the volcano was built over three eruptive phases, each with their own eruption types.
 James Smith from the United States Geological Survey expanded on Maynard's findings, producing a map of the McLoughlin region.

 McLoughlin is part of the High Cascades, which trend north–south.
 Formed towards the end of the Pleistocene Epoch, these mountains are underlain by more ancient volcanoes that subsided due to parallel north–south faulting in the surrounding region.
 Like other Cascade volcanoes, Mount McLoughlin was fed by magma chambers produced by the subduction of the Juan de Fuca tectonic plate under the western edge of the North American tectonic plate.
 Within Oregon, plutons, or bodies of intrusive igneous rock that crystallize from magma cooling below the surface of the Earth, lay between 75 and 110 km northwest of the major High Cascade axis.
 At McLoughlin, mean displacement rates for the past 16 million years have been 3.5 to 7.1 mm each year.

 The volcano shows magnetic high points to the east of its main cone, suggesting that it has normal magnetic polarization that corresponds to an age of less than 700,000 years.
 Other evidence that the volcano is geologically young include its symmetrical shape on the western and southern sides, its well-preserved lava flow deposits, and the absence of soil formation on many of its flow deposits.

-McLoughlin is a stratovolcano, made up of basaltic andesite on top of underlying basaltic andesitic shield volcanoes.
+McLoughlin is a stratovolcano, made up of basaltic andesite on top of underlying basaltic andesitic shield volcanoes, though it is also described as a basaltic-andesite lava cone.
 Much of its central volcanic cone formed within the last 200,000 years, including lava flows on the sides of the mountain that are between 30,000 and 20,000 years old.
 The volcano has a volume of 3 cumi, and its lava is predominantly basaltic andesite with silicon dioxide content between 53 and 57 percent, though it also has andesite.

 During the last ice age, a large ice cap buried most of the High Cascades, reaching thicknesses in the thousands of feet.
 Pleistocene glaciers carved out McLoughlin's major volcanic cone, excavating two solidified lava tubes that reached the summit crater.
 From 25,000 to 12,000 years ago, glaciers on the northern slopes of the volcano combined with an ice cap at the base of the volcano that was about 500 ft thick.
 A cirque glacier occupied part of the depression until early in the 20th century.
 The volcano displays a lack of snow during the summer season.